-Risk practices in politics and the financial sector
+Risk practices in politics and the financial sector - to be extended

 Freie Universität Berlin and Martin-Luther-Universität Halle-Wittenberg